On feebly compact inverse primitive (semi)topological semigroups: Introduction and preliminaries

-In the paper \cite{GutikPavlyk2013??} it is described the structure of pseudocompact primitive topological inverse semigroups and it is shown that the Tychonoff product of an arbitrary non-empty family of pseudocompact primitive topological inverse semigroups is pseudocompact.
-Also, there is proved that the Stone-\v{C}ech compactification of a pseudocompact primitive topological inverse semigroup has a natural structure of a compact primitive topological inverse semigroup.
+In the paper \cite{GutikPavlyk2013??} the structure of feebly compact primitive topological inverse semigroups is described and it is shown that the Tychonoff product of an arbitrary non-empty family of feebly compact primitive topological inverse semigroups is feebly compact.
+Also, it is proved that the Stone-\v{C}ech compactification of a feebly compact primitive topological inverse semigroup has a natural structure of a compact primitive topological inverse semigroup.

-In this paper we study the structure of inverse primitive pseudocompact semitopological and topological semigroups.
-We find conditions when a maximal subgroup of an inverse primitive pseudocompact semitopological semigroup $S$ is a closed subset of $S$ and describe the topological structure of such semiregular semigroup.
-Later we describe structure of pseudocompact topological Brandt $\lambda^0$-extensions of topological semigroups and semiregular (quasi-regular) primitive inverse topological semigroups.
-In particular we show that the inversion in a quasi-regular primitive inverse pseudocompact topological semigroup is continuous.
-Also an analogue of Comfort--Ross Theorem is proved for such semigroups: the Tychonoff product of an arbitrary non-empty family of primitive inverse semiregular pseudocompact semitopological semigroups with closed maximal subgroups is a pseudocompact space.
-We describe the structure of the Stone-\v{C}ech compactification of a Hausdorff primitive inverse countably compact semitopological semigroup $S$ such that every maximal subgroup of $S$ is a topological group.
+In this paper we study the structure of inverse primitive feebly compact semitopological and topological semigroups.
+We find conditions when a maximal subgroup of an inverse primitive feebly compact semitopological semigroup $S$ is a closed subset of $S$ and describe the topological structure of such semiregular semigroup.
+Later we describe the structure of feebly compact topological Brandt $\lambda^0$-extensions of topological semigroups and semiregular (quasi-regular) primitive inverse topological semigroups.
+In particular we show that the inversion in a quasi-regular primitive inverse feebly compact topological semigroup is continuous.
+Also an analogue of Comfort--Ross Theorem is proved for such semigroups: the Tychonoff product of an arbitrary family of primitive inverse semiregular feebly compact semitopological semigroups with closed maximal subgroups is a feebly compact space.
+We describe the structure of the Stone-\v{C}ech compactification of a Tychonoff primitive inverse countably compact semitopological semigroup $S$ such that every maximal subgroup of $S$ is a topological group.